 Now that you’ve mastered the life skill of how to make oven baked bacon, it’s time to use it!

-- Use It in Any Recipe That Calls for Cooked/Crumbled Bacon.
+- In Any Recipe That Calls for Cooked/Crumbled Bacon.
 In addition to the most obvious end (gobbling the slices directly from the plate), baking bacon in the oven is an ideal method any time you have a recipe that calls for adding cooked, crumbled bacon, or if you want to make a standard recipe a little more decadent.
 These Roasted Brussels Sprouts are delicious with a little bacon sprinkle, to name but one example.

 - Loaded Potatoes.
 A classic Baked Potato, Air Fryer Baked Potato, or Crockpot Potato Soup are all better with bacon.